Do a few people in your 401(k) plan have the majority of the money? If so, the IRS may require you to do something about it.

 Best of all, employer contributions are tax-deductible.
 You have until October 1st for the Safe Harbor provision to go into effect at the start of the next year.

-For help in choosing the right type of 401(k) plan for your small business, contact Ubiquity to schedule a free consultation.
+For help in choosing the right type of small business retirement plan, contact Ubiquity to schedule a free consultation.
 Attract and retain your workforce with our uncomplicated, flat-fee retirement savings plans.

-If you are a small business owner and need a retirement plan for yourself and your company, only Ubiquity offers flat-fee plans, plus expert guidance along the way.
+If you are a small business owner and need a retirement plan for yourself and your company, only Ubiquity offers flat-fee plans1 plus expert guidance along the way.

 We will fully customize your plan to meet the specific needs of your small business.